 If this is not the case, please contact firstname.lastname@example.org.

 For questions regarding graduate education at UC Merced, contact the Graduate Division at 209-228-4723 or email email@example.com.

 Admissions decisions are based on a rolling basis and vary among programs.
 In general, you can expect an admissions decision to be sent between March-June.
 Once an admissions decision is made you will receive an email directing you to login onto your "Application Status Page."

 If a decision is not reflected on your "Application Status Page" then your application is still under faculty review.

 No, UCM Graduate Studies limits only one graduate application per admissions cycle.

-Currently, only Physics prospective students are required to take a GRE subject test.
+Currently, no graduate program requires the GRE Subject Test.
 As this is subject to change, Graduate Admissions encourages applicants to visit and review the webpage of the program you wish to apply.
 For a list of application requirements, please visit our General Application Requirements page.

 Please visit our Application Deadlines page, some graduate programs may continue to accept applications after the general January 15th deadline.
 Financial support may not be available to late applicants.